Health Affairs Patient Safety-Dedicated Issue: The Role of Machine Learning (ML) & Artificial Intelligence (AI) in Patient Safety

 Over ten years ago Pascal Metrics embarked on a journey to use data to improve the safety and reliability of patient care by collecting clinically validated EHR-based adverse event outcomes.
 Today, Pascal holds the largest such data set worldwide, which has enabled unique patient safety R&D using fine-grained adverse event outcomes data — starting with a first-ever study in 2012 applying machine learning (ML) and advanced artificial intelligence (AI) techniques to such outcomes data.

 The results of this unique research were published today in the Health Affairs in an article entitled, “An Electronic Health Record-Based Real-Time Analytics Program for Patient Safety Surveillance and Improvement,” This piece focused on “Using The EHR” for advanced analytics as part of Health Affairs’ patient safety-dedicated issue sponsored by the Gordon and Betty Moore Foundation.
+We will discuss this article or more detail in a future blog post.

-While a deeper description of the piece can be found nearby, the most important takeaway for the field is that, despite the great promise of technologies such as ML and advanced AI techniques patients will not be kept safe by AI alone.
+The most important takeaway for the field is that, despite the great promise of technologies such as ML and advanced AI techniques patients will not be kept safe by AI alone.
 Indeed, sound epidemiology must remain foundational, with patient safety and quality standing to be improved with scientifically valid and clinically credible use of AI — or what Pascal calls “AI-assisted” patient safety and quality improvement.

 As leaders in the field and industry respond to the hope of AI, the solution is neither a luddite reaction to the use of advanced data science-driven technology, nor is it to be overly enamored with the promise of AI to the exclusion of bedrock principles of epidemiology.
 Both are required in a comprehensive system which includes components that range from fundamental all-cause harm measurement to powerful next-generation prediction.